KandaYozo/Chat-Room-Java/README.md

 # Chat-Room-Java
 A single chat room with multi users, implementation is done using sockets and threading in Java

+This project is part of the CMPN306 : Advanced Programming Techniques course at the Faculty of Engineering Cairo University, Spring 2019

 ## Editing notes

 1. All inlcudes must exist or else errors will need to be handled manually